iCyku/PublicCatalog/README.md

 ### Player Information (`game_cars`)

-Contains data about each player’s car, such as their position, velocity, rotation, and more.
+Contains data about each player's car, such as their position, velocity, rotation, and more.
 Each player is represented by a `PlayerInfo` object.

 - **`game_cars[<index>].team`**: The team index of the player (usually 0 for the first team and 1 for the second team).
 - **`game_cars[<index>].physics.location.x`**: The X coordinate of the player's car.